Table of Contents

 The larger your stack, the more applications you need to monitor to ensure your infrastructure is healthy.
 This would lead to collecting large amounts of performance data on your application.
 You would then require a massive amount of effort to parse through and make sense of this data, which is not a pretty task without the right tool.

 Grafana is an open-source analytics and interactive visualization web application.
 It allows you to ingest data from a huge number of data sources, queries this data and display it on beautiful customizable charts for easy analysis.

 It is also possible to set alerts so you can quickly and easily be notified of abnormal behavior and lots more.
 In simple terms, Grafana allows you to transform the mountain of performance metric data collected from your applications, into visualizations.
 This will allow you to draw conclusions and make decisions to keep your application stack healthy.

 By utilizing performance metric data, MetricFire specializes in monitoring systems by using both Graphite and Grafana.
-You can use our product with minimal configuration to gain in-depth insight into your environments.
+You can use our product with minimal configuration to gain in-depth insight into your environment.